SORTEE-Github-Hackathon/manuscript/README.md

 <!-- usage note: edit this section. -->

-This repository is a template manuscript (a.k.a. rootstock).
+This repository tests the implementation of manubot for our collaborative writing.

 Actual manuscript instances will clone this repository (see [`SETUP.md`](SETUP.md)) and replace this paragraph with a description of their manuscript.

 ## Manubot